The Valentines (doo-wop band)

-The Valentines were one of the most highly regarded American doo-wop groups from the mid-1950s.
+The Valentines were an American doo-wop group in the 1950s.
+They were one of the most highly regarded American doo-wop groups from the mid-1950s.

 Although they never had a record on the national hit parades, they were popular in New York and the East Coast in general and had many regional big sellers.
 The stage performances of the group were sellouts and their harmonizing and choreography in sequence were amongst the most accomplished of their time.
 Influenced both musically and in their showmanship by The Cadillacs, The Solitaires, and The Flamingos, The Valentines were able to contribute an innovative stage presentation, outstanding vocals, and some unique performances.

 The Valentines served as a launching pad for important careers.

 Early days

 The group first formed in 1952 in the Sugar Hill district of Harlem as a quartet, harmonizing on the corner of 151st Street and Amsterdam Avenue.
 The original group comprised Raymond "Pop" Briggs (first tenor), Carl Hogan (second tenor), Mickey Francis (baritone), and Ronnie Bright (bass) calling themselves The Mistletoes; sometime afterwards they changed their names to The Dreamers.